Bounded Termination of Monotonicity-Constraint Transition Systems: The Bounded Termination Problem

+\bprf By assumption, $M$ has a satisfying assignment, say $\sigma'$.
+We define $\sigma$ to be identical to $\sigma'$ except possibly on the $x_{min}$ and $x_{max}$ variables, whose value we redefine to the values stated in the lemma.
+These values satisfy all the constraints in which these variables are involved, and is therefore a satisfying assignment (all other constraints are satisfied since they are satisfied by $\sigma'$). \eprf

+The next step will be to compute the stable program $S(I(\mathcal{A}))$.
+Then we proceed to identifying bounded variables.
+To see why stabilization is necessary, consider again the program in Figure~\ref{fig:bounding}.
 It is easy to see that at point \pgt{W}, there is no invariant that bounds one of the variables (or both) in terms of the input values.
 The closest we might come is to establish a disjunctive invariant of the form ``either the value of \pgt{x} or the value of \pgt{y} is bounded by the input \pgt{b},'' but such an invariant is not useful for our approach, as will be seen below.
-Stabilization solves this problem: in a stable system, each of the possible cases ($\pgt{x}\le \pgt{b}$ and $\pgt{y}\le \pgt{b}$) is represented by a distinct flow-point.
+Stabilization solves this problem: it splits the flow-point $W$ into two points, $W_1$ and $W_2$, representing the possible cases ($\pgt{x} < \pgt{b}$ and $\pgt{y} < \pgt{b}$).
+The system $S(I(\mathcal{A}))$ appears in Figure~\ref{fig:stabilizedexample}.

+\begin{fig0}{Example continued: the instrumented and stable system.
+The constraints of $I_{f_0}$ are propagated by the stabilization process to the other flow points reachable from it.
+For readability, we do not include the state invariants among the constraints of the adjacent transitions, though they should be there.}{t!}{fig:stabilizedexample}